17 Best Eating Habits for People With Diabetes

-If you’re trying to lower blood sugar and stay healthy, make sure you aren’t committing these eating mistakes.
+If you’re trying to manage your blood sugar and stay healthy, make sure you aren’t making these healthy eating mistakes.

 What is diabetes?

-Research suggests that excessive fat intake (more than 30 percent of total calories) may worsen insulin resistance.
+Research suggests that excessive fat intake (more than 30 percent of total calories) may worsen insulin resistance, which is a problem for people with prediabetes or type 2 diabetes.
 In a review of studies published in 2017 in the International Journal of Health Sciences, researchers found an association between fat intake, type 2 diabetes, and impaired glucose tolerance.
 Stay away from meals that tend to contain high amounts of saturated fat, like those from fast food restaurants.
-While the mechanism isn’t clearly understood, the report also found a modest benefit in monounsaturated fatty acids (MUFAs) on insulin resistance.
+The mechanism isn’t clearly understood, but the report also found a modest benefit in monounsaturated fatty acids (MUFAs) on insulin resistance.
 MUFAs are good-for-you fats found in avocados, olive oil, nut butters, and seeds, to name a few.
 A diet that is high in MUFAs and lower in saturated fats is also associated with improvements in cardiovascular health, lower LDL cholesterol, and reduced triglycerides and blood pressure, says Massey.
-Here are clear signs you aren’t eating enough healthy fats.
+Here’s how to make cheese part of a diabetes-friendly diet.

-Overindulging in protein could impact your blood glucose levels, especially if that protein at your meal is from red meat, which may have an adverse impact on insulin sensitivity, says Massey.
+Overindulging in protein could impact your blood sugar levels, especially if that protein at your meal is from red meat, which may have an adverse impact on insulin sensitivity, says Massey.
 Increased consumption of red meat has been associated with an increased risk of type 2 diabetes in research.
 It’s also not a bad idea to limit intake of red meats to improve cardiovascular health, says Massey.
+Processed meats like deli meat and hot dogs can also increase the risk of diabetes.
+(Be sure to check out this list of healthy foods that diabetics are bound to love.)

 Eating too much of one thing (like carbs) and not enough of another (like veggies and lean proteins) could cause blood sugar levels to spike.
 “Balanced meals help with satiety and provide you with all the nutrients you need,” says Massey.
 Pairing a lean protein (like a boneless, skinless chicken breast) with high complex carbohydrate food (like brown rice) may slow digestion, and help you feel full longer while having a minimal impact on blood glucose levels after the meal, she says.
 These are clear signs you have high blood sugar.

-OK, you may not have “forgotten,” but if you let yourself get too busy and then realize it’s been hours since your last meal, you might be putting yourself in danger.
+Even if you’re busy (and who isn’t?) you make time to eat at regular intervals.
 “Waiting too long between meals can also result in hypoglycemia for individuals with diabetes, especially if they’re taking particular diabetes medications,” says Massey.
 If left untreated, hypoglycemia can get worse and cause confusion, clumsiness, or fainting.
 Severe hypoglycemia can lead to seizures, coma, and even death, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 Consistency with meal intake can also help with other habits that should be consistent like monitoring blood glucose regularly (for those who monitor before they eat) and taking medications as prescribed, Massey suggests.
 If you have diabetes or have prediabetes, make sure you have some candies, juice boxes, or milk on hand to raise your blood glucose levels up quickly if they’ve dipped too low.
+(Learn the best and worst drinks for people with diabetes, too.)

 “Although the glycemic index of foods is a bit controversial, the quality of carbohydrates in the diet matters,” says Massey.
 Refined carbohydrates (like white bread, pretzels, chips) have been linked to higher rates of insulin resistance.
-One study, published 2018 in the journal BMJ, found a direct relationship between refined carbs and obesity, diabetes, cardiovascular disease, and some cancers.
+One study, published 2018 in the journal BMJ, found a direct relationship between refined carbs and obesity, type 2 diabetes, cardiovascular disease, and some cancers.
 Limit processed products made with white flours and added sugars.
-Instead, focus on healthy snacks that are high in fiber and made with whole grains, like a string cheese stick and a few whole grain crackers, air-popped popcorn, or rice crackers and peanut butter.
+Instead, focus on healthy, diabetes-friendly snacks that are high in fiber and made with whole grains, like a string cheese stick and a few whole grain crackers, air-popped popcorn, and peanut butter.
+(Curious?
+Find out if eating too much sugar can cause diabetes.)

 Not only can losing weight improve insulin sensitivity but managing your weight is an important part of managing your diabetes.
 For people with type 2 diabetes, additional weight gain from overeating can contribute to more insulin resistance and also lead to needing more medication, says Massey.
 Eating large meals, especially those that contain a lot of carbohydrates, typically result in after-meal blood glucose readings that are elevated.
 Ideally, people with diabetes want after-meal blood glucose readings to be less than 180mg/dL.
 Oftentimes, Massey has people monitor blood glucose before and then two hours after the start of a meal to assess how their food choices are impacting blood glucose levels.
 “Typically we are looking for no more than a 40- to 50-point increase, so if the blood glucose is 120 before a meal and 250 after a meal, that 130-point difference indicates that the meal was too high in carbohydrates,” says Massey.
-Talk to your doctor or diabetes educator about how to create a diabetes-friendly meal plan that’s best for your health.
+Talk to your doctor or diabetes educator about how to create a diabetes-friendly diet that’s best for your health (and be sure to avoid these prediabetic diet for weight loss mistakes you might be tempted to make).

 Eating late at night can wreak havoc on fasting blood glucose levels the next morning.
 Late-night meals typically cause blood glucose levels to be elevated more than usual the next morning, which can be problematic especially if it’s above the blood glucose fasting target range (typically 80-130mg/dL, per guidelines from the American Diabetes Association).
 “When I am discussing late-night snacking with my clients I typically recommend that they consume a small, fiber-rich carbohydrate snack (20 grams or less) with a lean protein to help with satiety,” says Massey.
 Ask yourself if you’re eating because you’re truly hungry or if you’ve simply developed the habit to snack at night.
 If it’s the latter, consider brewing a mug of herbal tea and finding something else to do instead of eating.
 Massey suggests a clementine and a few pistachios as an ideal evening nosh, or consider these healthy diabetes-friendly snack ideas.